liammoat/ukth-appinnovation-dapr-quickstart/README.md

 ![Architecture Diagram](./img/Local_Architecture_Diagram.png)

-### Running Locally
+### Running the Pub-Sub Quickstart

 In order to run the pub/sub quickstart locally, each of the microservices need to run with Dapr.
-Start by running message subscribers.
+This involves initializing Dapr, starting the message subscribers, and then starting the message publisher.

+#### Initialize Dapr

+1. Once your Codespace or Dev Container is ready.
+Open the Terminal and run ```dapr init```.
+Dapr runs as a sidecar alongside your application, and in self-hosted mode this means it is a process on your local machine.
+Therefore, initializing Dapr includes fetching the Dapr sidecar binaries and installing them locally.
+Find out more [here](https://docs.dapr.io/getting-started/install-dapr-selfhost/).

+    ```bash
+    dapr init
+    ```

 #### Run Node message subscriber with Dapr

 1. Navigate to Node subscriber directory in your CLI:

     ```bash
-    cd pub-sub
-    cd node-subscriber
+    cd pub-sub\node-subscriber
     ```

 1. Install dependencies: